backdrop-contrib/extlink/README.md

 external websites or e-mail addresses.
 It is a purely JavaScript implementation, so the icons are only shown to users that have JavaScript enabled.

+Other features:

+- Open all external links in a new window.

+- Display a custom warning message in pop-up when a user clicks on an external link.

 Installation
 ------------